 The active ingredient in marijuana is known as THC (tetrahydrocannabinol).
 THC is what causes a high.
 Whether you are using THC concentrates, edibles, flower, or moon rocks, you can develop an addiction.

-If you are worried that you or a loved one are suffering from a THC addiction, look for the following signs:[2]
+If you are worried that you or a loved one is suffering from a THC addiction, look for the following signs:[2]

 • Using more THC than you originally intended